saltedbones/Africology-and-African-American-Studies/pages/blockson-collection.md

 Blockson's collection specifically includes:

--First-edition works of Phyllis Wheatley and W.E.B.
-DuBois -Narratives by Sojourner Truth and Frederick Douglass -Assorted correspondence of Haitian Revolutionaries -Paul Robeson's sheet music
+- First-edition works of Phyllis Wheatley and W.E.B.
+DuBois
+- Narratives by Sojourner Truth and Frederick Douglass
+- Assorted correspondence of Haitian Revolutionaries
+- Paul Robeson's sheet music

 Donated in 1984, Mr. Blockson chose Temple University to house his collection because of our diverse student body and location in the heart of the African American community in North Philadelphia.
 The bibliophile, author and historian has a special connection to the city, based on his ancestral connection with the Underground Railroad.